JulleK/Chess/README.md

 # General Info
-Chess game in React with Typescript and Node.js
+Chess game in React and Node.js with socket.io

 ## Setup